beckadamtheinventor/BOS/README.md

 # Updating BOS
 When building BOS there is a file that can be used to reinstall/update BOS from a FAT32-formatted USB flash drive.
 Send `bin/BOSUPDTR.BIN` to the root directory of a FAT32 formatted flash drive, and plug it into the calculator.
-Then from the console, type: `UPDATER`.
+Then from the console, type: `updater`.
 The calc will read from `BOSUPDTR.BIN` and execute it from UserMem.
 It is essentially the same program that initially installs BOS.